Mohit-Kumar-3114/Todo/README.md

-# Todo App API
+# Todo (Task Management) App

 ## Overview
-This is a simple and secure Todo App API built with Node.js, Express, and MongoDB.
-It provides user authentication using JWT and allows users to manage their tasks efficiently.
+This is a simple and secure Todo App built with Node.js, Express, and MongoDB.
+It includes user authentication with JWT and allows users to efficiently manage their tasks.
+Additionally, I have integrated Gemini AI to generate and update tasks using AI.
+The AI analyzes user input to create relevant tasks and intelligently refines them for better productivity.

 ---